wp-plugins/woocommerce-products-quick-view/readme.txt

 == Changelog ==

+= 1.2.5 - 2015/08/19 =
+* Tweak - Tested for full compatibility with WooCommerce Version 2.4.4
+* Tweak - Tested for full compatibility with WordPress major version 4.3.0
+* Tweak - Include new CSSMin lib from https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port into plugin framework instead of old CSSMin lib from http://code.google.com/p/cssmin/ , to avoid conflict with plugins or themes that have CSSMin lib
+* Tweak - Make __construct() function for 'Compile_Less_Sass' class instead of using a method with the same name as the class for compatibility on WP 4.3 and is deprecated on PHP4
+* Tweak - Change class name from 'lessc' to 'a3_lessc' so that it does not conflict with plugins or themes that have another Lessc lib
+* Fix - Check 'request_filesystem_credentials' function, if it does not exists then require the core php lib file from WP where it is defined
+* Fix - Make __construct() function for 'WC_Quick_View_Ultimate' class instead of using a method with the same name as the class for compatibility on WP 4.3 and is deprecated on PHP4
+* Fix - Make __construct() function for 'WC_Quick_View_Ultimate_Style' class instead of using a method with the same name as the class for compatibility on WP 4.3 and is deprecated on PHP4

 = 1.2.4 - 2015/06/04 =
 * Tweak - Tested for full compatibility with WooCommerce Version 2.3.10
 * Tweak - Tested for full compatibility with WordPress Version 4.2.2